SumiSastri/dev-blogs/docs/auth/difference-betweeen-authentication-and-authorisation.md

 ---
 layout: default
-title: What is authentication
+title: What is authentication?
 nav_order: 8
 parent: Authentication and authorisation
 ---

-# What is authentication
+# What is authentication?

 Authentication is the process by which a user who registers to use an app is verified.
 The user must be who they say they are, a person and not a bot, and the person who registered for a service and not the person's friends, family or other work colleagues.